 iVote was created in 2014 with one goal: secure voting rights for all Americans.
-Traditionally, most voting rights groups had focused on challenges in court after rights had been impinged, or defeating efforts to further erode rights. iVote will take a different tack – 'flipping the script' from playing defense on voter suppression efforts to going on offense to secure and expand access to voting.
+Traditionally, most voting rights groups have focused on challenges in court after rights had been impinged, or defeating efforts to further erode rights.
+While this is important work, iVote takes a different tack – 'flipping the script' from playing defense on voter suppression efforts to going on offense to secure and expand access to voting.

-Going on offense will be critical as we move deeper into the 2016 cycle.
-Unfortunately, we continue to see efforts by Republicans to suppress, discourage, and block citizens from exercising their fundamental right to vote.
-Republican Secretaries of State – officeholders who should be encouraging full participation – are using all available methods to gain an advantage in elections.
+Going on offense is critical as we enter the 2018 midterm elections and leading up to the 2020 elections as we continue to see efforts by Republicans to suppress and block certain citizens from exercising their fundamental right to vote.

 BOARD OF DIRECTORS